Fraud and Scam Protection in the United Kingdom

 - Report fraud to Action Fraud (the national fraud reporting centre) — 0300 123 2040 or online.

-- For credit card disputes, make a Section 75 claim in writing to your credit card company — they have 8 weeks to respond.
+- For credit card disputes, file a Section 75 claim in writing.
+The card issuer has 8 weeks to respond before you can escalate to the Financial Ombudsman.

-- For debit card fraud, request a chargeback from your bank.
+- For debit card transactions, ask for a chargeback through the scheme.

 What should you NOT do?